Najma Sharif is a journalist, culture writer, public speaker, and strategist from Minnesota.

 PROFILES , INTERVIEWS AND COVERS

-Media Muslims, and Movements Noor Tagouri profile - AMAKA STUDIO
+Media Muslims, and Movements Noor Tagouri - AMAKA STUDIO

 POET WARSAN SHIRE ON WRITING TO REBEL- NET- A-PORTER